Boise Dog Training

 This program is designed for dogs with specific training goals.
 Training topics include but are not limited to: fear, aggression, reactivity, anxiety, service dog training, therapy dog training, drive building, personal protection training and obedience refresher training.

-If you’re looking for service dog training, we highly recommend reaching out to our team for a customized training plan.
-This usually includes a combination of private lessons and board and train.
-Our areas of focus are PTSD, TBI, Mobility Support, Anxiety Alert and Response Dogs and more.
+If you’re looking for service dog training, please scroll down on this page to our Service Dog Training tab where you will find a breakdown of our training process for service dogs.
+Training usually includes a combination of private lessons and board and train.
+Our areas of focus are PTSD, TBI, Mobility Support and Medical Alert.
+Price includes private lesson training for owner and does not include equipment (typically $0-400).

-BOOKING INFORMATION: Dogs must be current on vaccinations to include Rabies and Bordetella to come for training.
+BOOKING INFORMATION: Dogs must be current on vaccinations including Rabies and Bordetella.
 Prices do not include food, crate or training equipment.
 A non-refundable $500 deposit is required to book a spot, and the balance is due the first day of training.
-Spots go quickly!
-Contact Lead Trainer Jenna Larson: firstname.lastname@example.org
+We typically book anywhere from 1-4 months in advance, so if you’re considering the board and train program for your dog, don’t wait!
+Email email@example.com or fill out the contact form at the bottom of this page.

 Click here for Board and Train FAQ

 Unlike loud, chaotic kennel facilities where dogs are left in dirty runs or unsupervised overnight, we take great pride in the way we treat all the dogs in our care.
-They get to exercise, play with dog friends and if they’re really lucky, they get to help us teach lessons as our “demo dogs.”
+They get to exercise, play with dog friends and the best-behaved dogs assist as demonstration dogs during our private lessons and training activities.

 If you are specifically interested in service dog training, you’ve come to the right place.
-We offer Service Dog Training in the following categories: PTSD/TBI Dogs, Mobility Dogs, Medical Dogs and Service Dogs for Children with Autism.
-Our services are offered for a variety of people across the country.
+We offer Service Dog Training in the following categories: PTSD/TBI Dogs, Mobility Support Dogs and some types of Medical Alert and Response Dogs.
+Our standard for training service dogs is very high.
+We will help you have the best-trained dog possible so your dog can be an asset and not a liability in public when you need his or her help the most!

-If you have a dog already, we recommend starting by scheduling a free consultation or a paid behavioral evaluation.
-The free consultation is a quick meet and greet designed to quickly evaluate your dog to determine which training program is a good fit for your dog.
-The behavioral evaluation is a more thorough assessment of a dog’s temperament, confidence level, sociability and potential for service work.
-The cost for the evaluation is $100 and it will take about 30 minutes.
+If you have a dog already, we recommend starting by scheduling a consultation.
+The consultation is a 30 minute meet and greet designed to evaluate your dog’s temperament, confidence, social skills and potential for service work.
+The cost is $100 and it is required for any owner and dog looking to do service dog training with us.

-At the consultation or evaluation, the trainer will make her assessment as to what is the best way to move forward, if your dog is in fact a good candidate for service dog work.
+At the consultation, the trainer will tell you if your dog is a candidate for service work.
+And if she/he is, the trainer will let you know what we recommend doing first.
 We offer a variety of owner-trained programs to accommodate your budget and timeline.
 This can be private lesson training, board and train program/s and or stay and play with added training.
 Usually, the best way to accomplish service dog training is a combination of all three with very specific objectives for each training package.

 With puppies, we always start with puppy imprinting.
 This includes typical puppy training to include socialization and exposure, introduction to basic commands, crate and potty training.
 From there, we build on the puppy’s obedience to begin working towards public access training and introduction to tasking.
 After the dog begins to mature, we focus exclusively on tasking to ensure the dog knows the tasks needed to provide support to the handler.
 This process, with the right dog, can take anywhere from six months to a year depending on the training program and or any required health testing (for mobility support, for example).